ENGLISH LAVENDER

 Gewone laventel, Engelse laventel

-Country of origin: Mediterranean countries.
+Country of origin: Mediterranean countries

 Starting, it is best to obtain young plants from a nursery to plant in spring.
 It can be propagated in summer by shoot-cuttings without buds, clump division or seeds.
-Growing English lavender from seeds is rather difficult.
+Propagating from seeds is rather difficult.
+It needs little water and well-drained poor soil with at least 6 hours of direct sunlight.
 For a hedge, plants should be about 30 cm apart, and individual bushes 1m apart.
 It grows easily in a container.

 FRENCH LAVENDER

-(SPANISH LAVENDER, TOPPED LAVENDER, BUTTERFLY LAVENDER)
+SPANISH LAVENDER, TOPPED LAVENDER, BUTTERFLY LAVENDER

-Franse laventel.
+Franse laventel

-Countries of origin: France, Spain, Portugal, Italy, Greece.
+Countries of origin: France, Spain, Portugal, Italy, Greece,

 It is propagated with cuttings with no flowers, which are cut where the new growth meets the old.
 Cuttings are placed in water until roots appear.
 Another way is to break a clump from the main bush and transplant it.